 Most cloud services such as Dropbox, iCloud, Google Drive and OneDrive are not inherently secure when it comes to the privacy of files stored there.
 Even though they may say the data is encrypted, it is encrypted with a key they hold, not you.
 This is called server-side encryption.

 The only truly safe method of transmitting sensitive documents is client-side encryption where only you have the encryption key.
-Services like Firefox Send use this type of encryption model.
 For things like everyday files that you wouldn’t care if it gets out in the wild, Dropbox and Google Drive may be fine, but if you need to send information that has personal information or sensitive information it is vital that you encrypt it before sending it, or use a service that is fully compliant with client-side encryption.

 This isn’t necessarily an internet issue, but have you thought about what would happen if your laptop or computer got lost or stolen?
 We store our entire lives on our computers – everything from financial reports to our beloved collection of family photos.
 For businesses, the risk is even greater as corporate data and trade secrets could easily be let loose if data storage hardware isn’t protected.

 Thankfully, most all major operating systems offer disk encryption.
 For example, Apple has a setting called FileVault that encrypts the entire hard drive.
+In addition, Apple announced Enhanced Data Protection that you should opt into that client-side encrypts everything stored in iCloud except email, calendar and contacts.
 Likewise, Microsoft also offers full device and disk encryption.
 When encryption is turned on, even if the device is lost or stolen the data cannot be read unless the hacker or thief has the account password.
 Even if they remove the hard drive and attempt to gain access that way, the data is still encrypted.
 You can (and should) also typically encrypt your backup drives as well.

 Be sure that the main password that you use on your computer is a strong password.
 If you use a weak password and still have disk encryption, it kinda defeats the purpose!
 Most security and privacy professionals highly recommend turning on disk encryption for your operating system.
 Reach out to your operating system manufacturer or your IT department for assistance in making sure your data is secure